tirtadji-com/rpi_debian_ha_supervised/README.md

 You can access **portainer** by running it on your browser at `http://<YOUR-IP>:9000`

 # Install Additional Docker Apps
-If you want to install more docker application for your Home-Assistant then you will have to run each individual script inside docker directory accept for hass-install.sh (remember this installation will not complies with ADR-0014)
+If you want to install more docker application for your Home-Assistant then you will have to run each individual script inside the docker directory.

-To install simply by `cd /root/docker` and type `./[docker-apps]-install.sh` **Docker-Apps:**
+To install simply by `cd /root/docker` and type `./[docker-apps]-install.sh`

+**Docker-Apps:**
+- NGINX Proxy Manager on port 81
+- Portainer on port 9000
 - Grafana running on port 3000
 - ESP Home running on port 6052
 - InfluxDB running on port 8086
 - MotionEye running on port 8765
 - MQTT running on port 1883
+- mySQL running on port 3306 <- no web interfaces
 - TasmoAdmin running on port 9003

 **Non Docker-Apps:**
+- Samba as default will be installed
 - Glaces running on port 61208
 - Home-Assistant on port 8123

-# Portainer

-For those who never used Portainer please run this apps first, this will allow you to see your docker dashboard and allowing you to control your docker apps installed on your RPI.
-More information regarding portainer can be read at portainer.io

-# NGINX Installation

-IF you did not setup NGINX on your first installation and would like to add it up you can run `./nginx.sh` from your root directory.